 - In a saucepan, stir together the sugar and honey.
 Place the saucepan over medium heat and bring to a boil, stirring until sugar has dissolved.
 Then clamp a candy thermometer to the side of the saucepan.
 Continue to boil the mixture over medium heat, without stirring, until the temperature reaches the softball stage, 240 degrees F (116 degrees C).

 - Remove from heat and stir the sugar/honey syrup and the melted chocolate into the chopped nut and fruit mixture.
 The mixture will stiffen quickly so once combined, transfer to the prepared pan.

 - With damp hands, or the back of a spoon or offset spatula, evenly spread the Panforte, smoothing the top.

-- Bake in a 300 degree F (150 degree C) oven for about 30 – 35 minutes or until the surface has fine blisters.
-Remove from oven and place on a wire rack.
+- Bake in a 300 degree F (150 degrees C) oven for about 30 – 35 minutes or until the surface has fine blisters.
+Remove from the oven and place it on a wire rack.
 While the Panforte is still warm, remove the sides of the pan and heavily dust the top of the cake with confectioners’ (powdered/icing) sugar.

 - Gently rub the sugar into the cake.
 (Note: if you have lined the pan with rice paper you may find it has torn.
 If that is the case simply add more rice paper, using a little egg white as glue.)